LinboCasia/Multilabel_fasttext/README.md

 ### Text classification

-This library can also be used to train supervised text classifiers, for instance for sentiment analysis.
+This library can also be used to train supervised text classifiers, for instance for sentiment analysis. use:
-In order to train a text classifier using the method described in [2](#bag-of-tricks-for-efficient-text-classification), use:

 ```
 $ ./fasttext supervised -input train.txt -output model